Union Pacific 4014: Design

 The Big Boy was articulated like the Mallet locomotive design, although without compounding.
 It was designed for stability at 80 mph, allowing for a wide margin of reliability and safety, as steam locomotives normally operated well below that speed in freight service.
-Peak power was reached around 35 mph; optimal tractive effort was reached around 10 mph.
+Peak power was reached around 35 mph; optimal tractive effort was maintained up to around 10 mph.
 It is longer than two city buses and weighs more than a Boeing 747.